adjust/windows_sdk/README.md

 ### 5. Build your app

-From the menu select `DEBUG → Start Debugging`.
-After the app launched, you should see the debug log `Tracked session start` in the Output view.
+From the menu, select `DEBUG → Start Debugging`.
+After the app launches, you should see the debug log `Tracked session start` in the Output view.

 ![][run_app]